HDG-Community/hdg-wiki-two/content/sophont-species/_index.md

 ## Extended Glossary
 Not all sophonts have been given enough detail for a character to be made with that origin, instead appearing more as passing refrences or in an affini's backstory.
 A xenospecies that appears in this list may eventually move up to the main glossary or get its own page if the author expands upon them!
 > [!LORET]
-> As this page is a **Work In Progress,** we have added just three examples we had ready below to showcase their formatting.
+> As this page is a **Work In Progress,** we have added some examples below to showcase the formatting.
 We can't wait to add more!

 - **Al'yssrians,** friendly avian sophonts that lived in an early Industrial-era society when the Compact discovered them.
 Al'yssrians enjoy spicy foods, singing/mimicking voices, and the feeling of warm wind under their wings.
 By PyxxieStyxx, [Five Lives](https://archiveofourown.org/works/48855070)
 - **Cloudhoppers**: Small flying avian xenosphonts native to the Andromeda galaxy.
 Highly gregarious, they live in colonies and are rarely domesticated solo.
 By Kanagen, [The Floret In The Mirror.](https://archiveofourown.org/works/50435179)